The Best of Times (2002 film): Plot

-Ah Wei’s older sister, Ah Min, suffers from cancer.
+Ah Wei’s older sister, Ah Min, has cancer.
 She breaks up with her boyfriend, Brother Tse, as she enters the last stage of cancer.
 On the eve of her life, she decides to return to the home she so desperately tries to escape from before.
 Ah Min often stares blankly at the colorful tropical fish aquarium in the living room to mourn for her passing romance while counting toward the end of her life.
 Ah Wei shares his youthful dreams and fantastical getaway moments with Ah Min when he takes care of her and strolls her around the neighborhood in her wheelchair.
 Ah Min tells Ah Wei that she wants to be born into this same family again if there is a next life.

 As Ah Min approaches the end of her life, the handgun that is given to Ah Wei and Ah Jie as a reward also precipitates the inevitable lurch into a violent end for these two best friends.
 With the handgun around, short-fused Ah Jie becomes even more reckless and foolhardy, causing him to accidentally shoot the big boss of their rival gang to death when Ah Wei and Ah Jie try to collect debts from them.
 Forced to run for their lives, Ah Wei and Ah Jie hide in Brother Tse’s house in Yilan.
 Ah Wei notices that Brother Tse also has a colorful tropical fish aquarium in his house, which looks exactly like the one Ah Min stares at every day.
 This makes Ah Wei believe that the tropical fish aquarium is the token of his sister's love and romance with Brother Tse.